 - Will your timetable change during the year and can this be accommodated by the nursery?

-For information on day nurseries near to where you live as well as the university visit Direct Gov’s Childcare Finder.
+For information on day nurseries near to where you live as well as the university visit the UK government's Find a registered childminder page.

 What is nursery school?